Mad1: Structural features and mechanism

 in 1995.
 Crystal structures followed soon.
 Then in 2002 the crystal structure of human Mad1 in complex with human Mad2 forming a tetramer was published.
 Due to experimental limitations the structure only shows Mad1 residues 484 - 584.
 Elongated Mad1 monomers are tightly held together by a parallel coiled-coil involving the N-terminal alpha helices.
 The Mad1 chains point away from the coiled-coil towards their Mad2 ligands forming two sub-complexes with Mad2.
 The segment between alpha helices 1 and 2 contains the Mad2 binding domain.
 The first part of this binding domain is flexible and adopts different conformations giving rise to an asymmetric complex.
 In their work, employing thermodynamic studies, Sironi et al.

 show that Mad1 functions such as to slow down the rate of Mad2-Cdc20 complex formation and therefore acts as a competitive inhibitor in vivo.
 Furthermore the authors suggest, the Mad1-Mad2 binding sites are buried inside the structure perhaps rendering the binding sites inaccessible for Cdc20 binding.
 Mad1-Mad2 binding is unusual in that the Mad2 C-terminal folds over Mad1.
 The authors therefore conclude that an unperturbed Mad1-Mad2 complex will not release Mad2 requiring a novel, so far poorly understood, mechanism of conformational change.

 Cancer

-Mismatches in chromosome number (aneuploidies) during meiosis are responsible for human diseases like Down's syndrome and also emerge frequently in cancer cells.
+Mismatches in chromosome number (aneuploidies) during meiosis are responsible for human diseases like Down syndrome and also emerge frequently in cancer cells.
 The essential function of SAC gives rise to the hypothesis that mutations of the SAC and especially inactivation of SAC might be a reason for tumorigenesis or at least facilitate tumorigenesis.
 Against this idea, it was shown that cancer cells undergo apoptosis when components of the SAC are not present.
 In this model, in contrast to the other model, SAC inactivation becomes a potential way to kill rapidly dividing cancer cells.
 The molecular links between Mad1p, the SAC, apoptosis and cancer are still not fully understood.